Eligibility for Reasonable Housing Accommodations

 When there is a Disagreement

-If a student challenges an offered accommodation(s) from the Office of Housing & Residential Life that has been determined to be a reasonable and appropriate, the University will make every effort to resolve the issue within five (5) business days by the following procedures:
+If a student challenges an offered accommodation(s) from the Office of Housing & Residential Education that has been determined to be a reasonable and appropriate, the University will make every effort to resolve the issue within five (5) business days by the following procedures:

 - The student must, within two (2) business days of receipt of Housing's decision on the housing accommodation request, present to the ADA Coordinator, or designee, within the Office of Equal Opportunity, Diversity & Outreach, a written statement that reflects the disagreement about his/her requested housing accommodation(s).
 He/she should clearly express their concerns about the offered accommodation(s).
 The issues expressed by the student must be outlined in detail, along with what may be some alternatives.